Slo-o-o-w Down and Savor the Magic!

-- Your favorite book retailer (coming soon)
+- Your favorite local book retailer

 The eBook edition of The Thinking Fan’s Guide to Walt Disney World: Magic Kingdom 2020 will be made available in late fall 2020.
 To be notified as soon as it’s available, simply scroll to the bottom of this page and sign up for the email newsletter.

 International readers can order from their country’s online Amazon store and at many local bookstores.

 Newly updated, expanded, and revised for the year 2020, this new third edition of The Thinking Fan’s Guide to Walt Disney World: Magic Kingdom adds brand-new entries for the park’s latest attractions, including: